rgrzhang/RogerZhang/README.md

 - Think in terms of telling a coherent story.
 That will guide exactly what investigations you do and what plots you make.

+### David's thoughts 9 July 2018

+In `July9th.tex`:
+- choose values of `epsilon` that cover the range so we understand all the possible dynamics: `epsilon=10^c(-4,-3,-2,-1,), 0.5`.
+- always show the limit of the SIR model too (`p=0`).
+Figure 4 should have `p=0`, then go on to `p>0` figures.

+There are a few points to consider wrt mode of transmission of natural or variolated smallpox.
+We may not want to model all the possibilities, but at least mentioning them in the Discussion (or in the motivating section earlier) in the paper would be good:
+- A variolated person might scratch their scabs and then touch their face and end up with a respiratory infection (I have no idea how common this was, but it seems plausible).
+- A susceptible individual could be naturally infect via the normal respiratory route either from someone who was naturally infected, or from a variolatd individual who developed a respiratory infections, or by touch the scabs of a variolated individual and then touching their face.

+- It is time to stop writing little documents and work on one coherent manuscript.